ashishrv/pyzmqnotes/source/index.rst

     These are my notes based on reading the excellent articles on web, ØMQ guide and pyzmq documentation and trying out examples.
     This is still work in progress.

+    For feedback and issues, please send a mail to "ashish.vid" at gmail dot com.

 Distributed applications are also easier to change compared to a monolithic applications.